HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

 * In theory, the number of shares owned by [retail investors](https://www.investopedia.com/terms/r/retailinvestor.asp) and [institutional investors](https://www.investopedia.com/terms/i/institutionalinvestor.asp) should not exceed the float
 * GME’s float total is currently \~[56.89 Million](https://finance.yahoo.com/quote/GME/key-statistics/) shares (as of 6/10/21)

-## 1.6 - Shareholder Votes

-[Annual General Meetings](https://www.investopedia.com/terms/a/agm.asp)  basically is an annual meeting that allows shareholders to vote

-* Votes are cast for things like
-   * Appointment of directors
-   * Executive compensation
-   * Dividend adjustments

-# 1.7 - Shareholder Votes
+# 1.6 - Shareholder Votes

 [Shareholder Voting](https://www.investopedia.com/terms/v/votingright.asp) is a right extended to shareholders holding shares in the stock that entitle the owner to vote on cooperate policies